pymor/school_website_2022/pages/program.md

 from Monday at 14:00 to Friday at 12:00 (August 22-26) in the seminar room Prigogine (V0.05-2/3).

+The timetable will be adapted based on the information provided by the participants during registration.

 # Introduction to Python

 Note that we are not planning to give an introduction to Python/NumPy/SciPy,